 When referring to a coffee’s acidity, you could be speaking of either perception or chemistry.
-Perceived acidity is what we taste and sense when we drink the coffee.
+Perceived acidity is what we taste and sense when we drink coffee.
 We commonly think of perceived acidity as the sharp, tingly sensations we taste in coffee - think of the bright and vibrant feeling on your tongue when you bite into citrus fruit.
 On a more technical level, unroasted coffee contains many different types of acid, which you can quantify using the pH scale.

-Generally speaking, there are several factors which can alter both the perceived and the chemical acidity in a coffee: how it’s roasted, its growing conditions, and how it’s brewed.
+Generally speaking, there are several factors that can alter both the perceived and the chemical acidity in a coffee: how it’s roasted, its growing conditions, and how it’s brewed.
 Darker roasted coffees often have lower levels of perceived and chemical acidity.
 Coffee grown at higher altitudes typically have higher levels of acid in the coffee cherry, and coffees grown at lower altitudes tend to have less so.
-Finally, if too few coffee particles are “extracted” during brewing (a topic for a later blog), the brewed coffee will usually have a higher level of perceived acidity, considered by many as sour.
+Finally, if too few coffee particles are “extracted” during the brewing process (a topic for a later blog), the brewed coffee will usually have a higher level of perceived acidity, considered by many as sour.

 You can find a variety of coffees with lower levels of acidity in both senses from Schuil’s offerings.
 If you prefer more lightly roasted coffee without prominent acidity, we suggest trying our Brazil Bourbon Santos

 Stay tuned for part two!

-BONUS: now through August 29th, save $15 when you spend $75 online with promo code: 15OFF75
+BONUS: now through August 29, 2021, save $15 when you spend $75 online with promo code: 15OFF75